kyma-project/istio/docs/user/technical-reference/05-20-support-for-network-policies.md

 - DNS egress (TCP/UDP 53) for Istio components.
 - Kubernetes API server access (TCP 443) for `istio-controller-manager`, `istiod`, and `istio-cni-node`.
 - Control-plane communication between `istio-ingressgateway` and `istiod` on TCP 15012.
+- Control-plane communication between `istio-egressgateway` and `istiod` on TCP 15012.
 - Ingress to `istiod` for XDS (15012), metrics (15014), and webhook calls (15017).
 - Ingress to `istio-ingressgateway` for external traffic (8080/8443) and operational ports (15008, 15020, 15021, 15090).
 - Ingress to `istio-egressgateway` from user workloads that are labeled with `networking.kyma-project.io/to-egressgateway: allowed`.